NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/UnitTests.rst

 Lines highlighted in red were not executed by any unit tests.
 Lines highlighted in yellow typically indicate partial coverage.

-GCOVR can occasionally report yellow lines in unexpected ways, so a yellow line does not always indicate missing coverage.
+:term:`GCOVR` can occasionally report yellow lines in unexpected ways, so a yellow line does not always indicate missing coverage.
 Pay particular attention to red blocks inside ``if``/``else`` statements.
 These blocks may indicate that another test case is needed or that an existing test case is not reaching the intended branch.

 .. _run-unit-tests-locally:

 Running Unit Tests Locally
 ==========================

-After building UPP, run all unit tests from the build directory with:
+After building UPP, use :term:`CTest` to run all unit tests from the build
+directory:

 .. code-block:: console